 Hawthorn is an incredible species – truly one of nature’s great gifts to mankind; especially for our hearts.
 Packed with antioxidants, vitamin C, and flavonoids, Hawthorn berries (called Haws), leaves and flowers can be used to create potent natural remedies.
-Explore Hawthorn benefits, and learn how to make your own Hawthorn Teas and Tinctures!
+Explore Hawthorn berry benefits, and learn how to make your own Hawthorn Teas and Tinctures!

 Hawthorn has been used for centuries in both western and eastern healing traditions, with abundant rigorous scientific study in recent decades.